vuicash/coinrac/doc/README.md

-Raptoreum Core
+Coinrac Core
 ==========

-This is the official reference wallet for Raptoreum digital currency and comprises the backbone of the Raptoreum peer-to-peer network.
-You can [download Raptoreum Core](https://www.raptoreum.org/downloads/) or [build it yourself](#building) using the guides below.
+This is the official reference wallet for Coinrac digital currency and comprises the backbone of the Coinrac peer-to-peer network.
+You can [download Coinrac Core](https://www.raptoreum.org/downloads/) or [build it yourself](#building) using the guides below.

 Running
 ---------------------
-The following are some helpful notes on how to run Raptoreum on your native platform.
+The following are some helpful notes on how to run Coinrac on your native platform.

 ### Unix